CCM DANCE SERIES PRESENTS

 Sophomore BFA Ballet student from Libertyville, Illinois

-At CCM: Choreographer for “Beyond the Words,” Dancer in “Inhibitions” (Student Choreographer’s Showcase), “The One You Feed,” “Antique Music/Current Styles,” “Stretto.”
-Waltz of the Hours and Mazurka in Coppelia.
+At CCM: Choreographer for “Beyond the Words,” Dancer in “Inhibitions” (Student Choreographer’s Showcase), “The One You Feed,” “Antique Music/Current Styles,” “Stretto,” Waltz of the Hours and Mazurka in Coppelia, Toffee and Waltz of the Snowflakes in Just Desserts.

 Elizabeth Tanner